 I had wanted to experience the “genuine” Delhi.
-Part culture shock, part sensory overload, part fascinating, Old Delhi is both intoxicating and repulsive at the same time.
+Part culture shock, part sensory overload, part fascinating, the Old Delhi tourist places are both intoxicating and repulsive at the same time.
 It’s one of the most memorable places I’ve ever visited.
 It wasn’t an easy experience, but I don’t regret one minute of it.

 All photos by Kary Kern.

-Click on the image below to PIN so you can easily find again:
+Click on one of the images below to PIN so you can easily find Old Delhi tourist places again:

 You may also be interested in Touring the West Coast of India the Right Way